Ropes of Sand

 The last Wednesday of the Month

 An Lanntair’s New Music Sessions, hosted in collaboration with Wee Studio, are a perfect opportunity to celebrate and encourage local talent from Lewis and Harris.
-The next session will take place on Wednesday 22nd Feb, so join then us for a drink and a look out over the beautiful view of Stornoway harbour.
-To find … Continue reading New Music Sessions, Live at An Lanntair
+To find out more about Wee Studio please click here.

 Fri 31 March